Housewarming Registry in Canada: What to Register for When You Move In

 Are there any Canadian-specific considerations for housewarming registries?

-Always link to Canadian retailers like Amazon.ca, Canadian Tire, or Hudson's Bay to avoid unexpected import duties.
-Be aware that product availability and certifications sometimes differ from the US.
-Platforms like GetJoyBox aggregate from Canadian stores, simplifying the process for you and your guests.
+Link to Canadian retailers — Amazon.ca, Canadian Tire, Hudson's Bay, Indigo, Well.ca — to avoid unexpected import duties or shipping surprises.
+Product safety certifications can differ from US equivalents, so verify items meet Canadian standards.
+Platforms like GetJoyBox aggregate from Canadian stores, keeping the experience seamless for your guests.

 Keep reading